Electrocutioner: Lester Buchinsky

 Lester Buchinsky is the brother of the original Electrocutioner.
-Originally fighting for justice just like his brother, he later became a criminal and a mercenary.
-Overly reliant on his ability to generate electricity, Electrocutioner has faced (and been defeated by) Batman, Robin, and Nightwing.
-In at least one scheme, working with the Cluemaster to steal an armored car full of money, the Spoiler works to oppose him.
-The Spoiler turned out to be the Cluemaster's daughter.
-The stupidity of Lester's second partner, a hulking brute with delusions of intelligence calling himself Czonk the Baffler, would also hamper their plans.
-For a time, Lester was frequently seen in the employ of Blüdhaven crime boss the Blockbuster II.
-In Infinite Crisis, Lester became a member of the Secret Society of Super Villains.
-During the 34th week of the series 52, Electrocutioner appeared as part of a Suicide Squad operation against Black Adam.
+Initially fighting for justice just like his brother, he later became a criminal and a mercenary.
+For a time, Electrocutioner is frequently seen in the employ of Blüdhaven crime boss Blockbuster.
+In Infinite Crisis, Lester appears as a member of the Secret Society of Super Villains.
+In 52, Electrocutioner appears as a member of the Suicide Squad.

-In the Rise and Fall storyline, Green Arrow is still hunting Electrocutioner and those who worked with Prometheus; keeping secret his murder of the man as the rest of the Justice League tries to track him down.
-Green Arrow confronts Electrocutioner, who set off the device that devastated Star City in Justice League: Cry for Justice.
-He was close to killing the man when the Black Canary stops him during their argument.
-Black Canary then realizes what Green Arrow did; thus, Electrocutioner escapes from the Green Arrow's attempt to bring him down.
-Although Electrocutioner was defeated and horrifically injured by Speedy, the Green Arrow's arrival convinces Speedy that killing is not the answer and the two archers take him into custody.
-Once Electrocutioner awoke from his coma, Roy Harper vowed revenge.
-He broke into the jail and killed Electrocutioner, despite Green Arrow's protests.
+In the Rise and Fall storyline, Green Arrow is hunting down Electrocutioner and the associates of Prometheus, who devastated Star City in Justice League: Cry for Justice.
+He is close to killing Electrocutioner when Black Canary stops him.
+Although Electrocutioner is defeated and injured by Speedy, Green Arrow's arrival convinces Speedy that killing is not the answer, resulting in Electrocutioner being taken into custody.
+However, Roy Harper breaks into the jail and kills Electrocutioner despite Green Arrow's protests.

+Electrocutioner was resurrected following The New 52 continuity reboot.

 Skills and equipment

-All of the Electrocutioners wore a special costume lined with built-in circuitry that allows them to project bolts of electricity for either stunning or killing their targets.
-They even have expertise in weaponry.
+All three Electrocutioners wear a special costume lined with built-in circuitry that allows them to project bolts of electricity for either stunning or killing their targets.
+They also have expertise in using various weapons.